-What do you do when a powerful part of your audience isn’t happy?
-Yes, you start another inquiry:
+What do you do when a powerful and vocal part of your audience isn’t happy?
+Yes, that’s right, you commence another inquiry:

 I haven’t written anything more about the topic.
 Yet at the same time, it is something which is put in our face every time the media (TV) runs an item on domestic violence and finishes with the advice to call (such and such agency) if “you are troubled by violent or abusive behaviour from your partner”.
 Which leaves everyone thinking that at least some help is available for (all) victims of domestic behaviour.
 But it’s not so.

 Most agencies in the domestic violence sector will either turn male callers away or will (officially) cater for them, but on the (wink/nudge) understanding that they are either abusers trying to locate their partners, or are simply abusers in denial.

 But now the topic of whether domestic violence help-lines actually do assist male callers has been raised again by an English researcher, Deborah Powney (Twitter id = @Firebird_psych).
 On 14 April 2020 Deborah began sending daily tweets as per the following: